 · educating and sharing information about tobacco's history, facts, and prevalence

-· assessing the impact of tobacco within disparate populations
+· assessing the impact of tobacco and cancer disparities in African American populations

-NAATPN's National Network is open to any individual or organization that is willing to assist in decreasing the impact of tobacco in Black communities.
+NAATPN's National Network is open to any individual or organization that is willing to assist in decreasing the impact of tobacco and cancer health disparities in African American communities.